 7. The Deadly Nightshade, Belladonna

 This perennial herbaceous plant in the nightshade family Solanaceae is as deadly as its reputation.
-You probably have read crime novels or seen CSI TV shows related to belladonna poisoning.
+Moreover, you probably have read crime novels or seen CSI TV shows related to belladonna poisoning.
 According to the USDA Forest Service, belladonna means “beautiful woman” in Italian, but you knew that probably.
 Here are other interesting facts about this poisonous flower!

 With all these highly toxic compounds, one might wonder why deadly nightshade was and is still being used by people.
 As with many poisonous plants there are many reasons for their use, both good (medicinal) and bad (weapons and poisons).
 The Romans used belladonna as a biological weapon to contaminate their enemies’ food reserves.
 In Shakespeare’s play, Macbeth, the Scottish army defeats the Danes by contaminating their liquor supply with belladonna, inducing a deep, comatose sleep, and murdering them in their hapless state.
 Deadly nightshade was also an important plant in the medieval witches’ pharmacopoeia in brews and salves, used as a constituent in their flying ointments.
 During World War II, the Germans invented a deadly, odorless nerve gas and the only antidote to its paralyzing effects turned out to be atropine.